Cat-Eye Nails Are Truly Mesmerizing

 Cat-Eye Nails Tutorial:

 Step 2 — Apply Your Magnetic Cat-Eye Polish: Next, you'll need a special cat-eye nail polish designed specifically for this trend.
-It contains magnetic metallic pigments that are moved around with a magnet to create the unique finish.
+It contains metallic pigments that are moved around with a magnet to create the unique finish.
 Some of these polishes contain color, eliminating your need for a base, while others are more of a topcoat.

-Step 4 — Apply a Topcoat: Once you've achieved your designed cat-eye pattern, seal in the polish with a topcoat.
+Step 4 — Apply a Topcoat: Once you've achieved your cat-eye pattern, seal in the polish with a topcoat.
 And you're finished.

 Check out some examples of cat-eye nails ahead to inspire your own manicure.